Get to Know Us

 How it Works

-All your onboarding paperwork will be sent to you via email, along with a link to log in to your online employee profile.
-This electronic system is designed to improve turnaround times for contract paperwork, while contributing to our zero footprint by 2020 initiative.
-Please take the time to complete all the required contract information prior to your employment commencement date.
-You will be notified via email as you are sent different onboarding activities.
-We ask that you complete these prior to their expiry date so we can move forward with your employment.
+All your on boarding paperwork will be sent to you with an email notification, including a link to log into your online employee profile.
+This electronic system is designed to improve turnaround times for contract paperwork, while contributing to our zero foot print by 2030 initiative.
+We ask that you complete these in a timely manner prior to their expiry date so we can move forward with your employment.

 Things to do